holzfigure/hiveopolis_broodframe_background/readme.md

 ### foreground.py  ###

-Foreground mask and pixeldifference as plot
+Foreground mask and pixeldifference as plot from 'video.MP4' in main folder.
+It will save the plot as png into the plot folder.
+Each 5 frames are one generated plot images, this means for a 25fps Videos it will create 5 plot images.
 `python foreground.py`

 ### video.py ###